GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/isothermalHystInjection/Example.rst

 We request VTK-format output files and use Paraview to visualize the results under the **Outputs** block.

 The following figure shows the distribution of CO2 saturation thresholded above a significant value (here 0.001).
-The displayed cells are colored with respect to the co2 mass they contain.
-If the relative permeability for the gas phase drops below 10e-7, the cell is change into black
+The displayed cells are colored with respect to the CO2 mass they contain.
+If the relative permeability for the gas phase drops below 10e-7, the cell is displayed in black.

 .. _pb3_drainOnly_CO2saturation:
 .. figure:: classp3_anim2.gif